eusebiu/ReplayVR-Demo/README.md

 Getting started:
 1. Get the ReplayVR asset from Unity Asset Store (https://assetstore.unity.com/packages/tools/gui/replayvr-150493) and put it inside a Plugins folder and set platforms for the libraries (ReplayVR.dll for all platforms, ReplayVR.Editor.dll only for Editor).
-2. Add VRTK ReplayVR components to Controllers and Camera using Add Component in UnityEditor (see ReplayVR section); for camera you also need to add Tracked Pose Driver from XR Legacy Input Helpers.
+2. Add VRTK ReplayVR components to Controllers and Camera using Add Component in UnityEditor (see ReplayVR section); for camera you also need to add Tracked Pose Driver from XR Legacy Input Helpers (see Package Manager under Window).
 3. Create a Tests/Recorder game objects and assign it the ScenarioRecorder component from ReplayVR; enter a scenario name and enter the recorders (controllers and camera).
 4. Play the app.
 5. Enable "Can record" from Tests/Recorder object.